stevemclaugh/preservation-torrent/README.md

 📄 ...
 ```

-- **Each torrent contains a single directory containing datasets and metadata**
+- **Each torrent contains a single directory containing datasets and metadata.**

 ```
 📂 DataRefuge_001/